tock/tock/doc/ExternalDependencies.md

 section.
 The requirements are intentionally strict.

-There are two general methods to for including an external dependency in the Tock kernel: core external dependencies, and board-specific external dependencies.
-Core external dependencies may be used in "core" Tock crates, such as the `kernel`, `chips`, and `capsules` crates.
-Board-specific external dependencies may _only_ be used by crates in the `board/` folder.
-The processes for inclusion between these two methods are different.
+There are two general methods to for including an external dependency in the Tock kernel: core external dependencies, and capsule- or board-specific external dependencies.

+- Core external dependencies may be used in "core" Tock crates, such as the _kernel_, _arch_, and _chip crates_.
+Notably, individual boards generally do not have a reasonable choice whether to depend on those crates.

+- Capsule-, or board-specific external dependencies may _only_ be in the respective `boards/`-, or `chips/`-crates, or in a `capsules/`-crate that is _not_

+  - `capsules/core`, or
+  - `capsules/extra`.

 ### Core External Dependencies